kamimrcht/webpage/mphf.md

 ## What about k-mer hash… functions?
 LP-MPHF (2022)

 To date, we used general purpose MPHFs in _k_-mer hash functions, as presented in the previous section.
-In October 2022, the joint work of authors from BBHash, BLight, PTHash and SSHash led to the design of a MPHF specialized for _k_-mer sets, called [LP-MPHF](https://arxiv.org/pdf/2210.13097.pdf).
+In October 2022, the joint work of authors from BBHash, BLight, PTHash and SSHash led to the design of a MPHF specialized for _k_-mer sets, called [LP-MPHF](https://arxiv.org/pdf/2210.13097.pdf) ([link to implementation](https://github.com/jermp/lphash)).

 As we’ve seen, _k_-mer sets from biological sequences have special properties, namely carrying a lot of redundancy through overlapping k-mers.
 The method draws from this fact to propose a function whose bit/key requirements can be smaller than the lower bound of general MPHFs which work on any entry type.